 - 4. The Rule Of Apocalyptic Symbols.
 One part of this rule states that "we must not reinterpret interpretations."
-Since the seven spirits of God in Rev 5.6 are not a symbol, but the interpretation of "the seven lamps of fire burning before the throne," we must not interpret the seven spirits of God as another symbol or abstraction.
+Since the seven spirits of God in Revelation 5.6 are not a symbol, but the interpretation of "the seven lamps of fire burning before the throne," we must not interpret the seven spirits of God as expressing a new symbol or abstraction.
 They are, as stated, the seven spirits of God. - 5.
 The Rule Of Documenting Distinctions.
 This rule teaches us to not distinguish similar entities in Scripture unless we can demonstrate why they are distinct from one another.
 The corollary is that we should distinguish between biblical entities that are similar but demonstrably distinct.
-Applying this rule helped us not confuse the seven spirits of God with other groups of seven angels in the Revelation.
+Applying this rule helped us to not confuse the seven spirits of God with other angelic heptads in the Revelation.

-Take Courage In Awareness Of Our Spiritual Auxiliaries
+Take Courage In The Fact That We Have Spiritual Auxiliaries

-Though we may not have a personal guardian angel watching over us at all times, the Lord Jesus Himself, presently in the person of His Holy Spirit, will never leave us nor forsake us (Deu 31.6,8; Mat 28.20; Joh 14.18; Heb 13.5).
-In addition, the biblical passages about angels make it clear that they will be sent to us when needed to support us according to God's purposes.
+Whether or not we have a personal guardian angel watching over us at all times, the Lord Jesus Himself, presently in the person of His Holy Spirit, will never leave us nor forsake us (Dt 31.6,8; Mt 28.20; Jn 14.18; Heb 13.5).
+In addition, the biblical passages about angels make it clear that they will be sent to support us when needed, according to God's purposes.
 Now we can say also that the seven spirits of God range to and fro to report on our doings to the LORD, supporting our efforts for God's kingdom in the present, and keeping a record by which to testify on our behalf when we stand before the throne of judgment.
-Whether with reference to God's innate omniscience, or to His external agents, "the eyes of the LORD upon the good ones are compassionate" (Psa 154.16).
-That Jesus, His Holy Spirit, His angels, and the seven spirits of God under His authority (Rev 3.1) all work in concert to compassionately uphold us during our earthly warfare, should comfort us and strengthen our resolve.
+Whether with reference to God's innate omniscience, or to His external agents, "behold, the eyes of the LORD upon the good ones are compassionate" (Ps 154.16).
+That Jesus, His Holy Spirit, His angels, and the seven spirits of God under His authority (Re 3.1) all work in concert to compassionately uphold us during our earthly warfare, should comfort us and strengthen our resolve to serve our Lord faithfully.

-&lt;sup>123 Note that the author of Hebrews takes the corporate promises of Deu 31 and applies them in the singular for the believer.
+130 Note that the author of Hebrews takes the corporate promises of Dt 31 and applies them in the singular for the believer.